Olea woodiana

 Olea woodiana, known commonly as the forest olive or black ironwood (Afrikaans: Bosolienhout), is an African tree species belonging to the olive family (Oleaceae).

-The tree grows in lower altitude hill forests from Kenya, Tanzania, Eswatini, and South Africa.
+The tree grows in lower-elevation hill forests from Kenya, Tanzania, Eswatini, and South Africa.

 Description

 Olea woodiana is a medium-sized to tall tree.
 The axillary or terminal inflorescences carry small white flowers that are fragrant.

 Fruit are produced from late summer.
 They are oval-shaped and ripen to a purple black colour, when they are consumed by birds.